Evaluation of the Gambling Act Review: Diary Studies

 Who is taking part?

-We are recruiting people to take part in the diary studies who are aged between 18 to 24 years old and who have experience of gambling.
-We would like to recruit people who have experiences with a range of methods of gambling, such as playing the lottery, scratch cards, bingo, casino games, sports betting, and any other kind of gambling.
+We are conducting diary studies with people aged between 18 to 24 (until at least March 2026) and who live in England, Wales, or Scotland.
+We would like to recruit people who have experience with a range of methods of gambling, such as playing the lottery, scratch cards, bingo, casino games, sports betting, and any other kind of gambling.

 What does taking part involve?

-We would also like to speak to you before you take part to discuss the research and understand if you are eligible to take part, and at end of the diary studies to gather some feedback from you.
+• We would like to speak with you over the phone before you decide to take part, to discuss the research and understand if you are eligible to take part.
+This will take around 10-15 minutes.

 Why should I take part?

 Sharing your experiences of gambling-related policies and gambling in general will help NatCen, DCMS, and GC to better understand how the changes to policies have been implemented, what the outcomes have been, and what impact they have had.
-To acknowledge the time that it will take to participate in the diary studies, you will receive a £50 Love2Shop voucher for each set of diary questions that you answer, which is a total of £150 overall.
+To acknowledge the time that it will take to participate in the diary studies, you will receive a £50 Love2Shop voucher for taking part in Wave 3.

 Do I have to take part?